FRDC Partners

 Geoff Genser

 Geoff Genser, LCSW, is a Licensed Clinical Social Worker who received his Masters in Social Work from Simmons College in Boston, Massachusetts.
-Geoff has spent the past 17 years working with adolescents and their families in a variety of settings in towns and communities in and surrounding Boston and Hartford.
-Geoff has done a lot of work with adolescents and families involved with multiple systems, including schools, courts, DCF, state treatment and detention facilities, outpatient, and inpatient psychiatric centers.
-When appropriate, Geoff collaborates with these systems to ensure that the young people he serves are receiving the necessary care and attention.
-Geoff has focused his practice around engaging young people who often struggle with stressors connected to social difficulties, conflict in family relationships, academic problems, and difficulty regulating their moods and behaviors.
-He works with adolescents and young adults who often struggle on a regular basis with managing the many stressors that come with moving toward independence in a fast-paced world with often frightening expectations.
-He supports them in coping with current and past stressors and making decisions that allow them to rise above daily challenges and move toward personal goals in the major domains of their lives.
-Geoff also provides education and counseling to young people and their families living in the Greater Hartford area, as they face challenges associated with substance abuse.
-He uses strength-based, motivational counseling to help people identify problems with drugs and alcohol, and systematically move toward reduction and cessation.
+Geoff has spent the past 23 years working with adults and adolescents and their families in a variety of settings in towns and communities in and surrounding Boston and Hartford.
+Geoff has done a lot of work with individuals and families involved with multiple systems, including schools, courts, DCF, state treatment and detention facilities, outpatient and inpatient psychiatric centers.
+When appropriate, Geoff collaborates with these systems to ensure that the people he serves are receiving the necessary care and attention.
+Geoff has focused his practice around engaging young people who often struggle with stressors connected to social difficulties, conflict in family relationships, academic and employment problems, and difficulty regulating their moods and behaviors.
+He assists adolescents and young adults in coping with current and past stressors and making decisions that allow them to rise above daily challenges and move toward personal goals in the major life domains.
+Geoff also provides education and counseling to individuals and their families living in the Greater Hartford area, as they face challenges associated with substance abuse.
+He uses strength-based, motivational counseling to help people identify problems with drugs and alcohol, and systematically move toward reduction or cessation.
 He believes that individuals and families have under-utilized strengths that can move them toward personal change and success.
-Geoff uses Cognitive-Behavioral Therapy, Narrative and Solution-Focused Therapy to help clients develop skill-sets to face treatment issues including depression, anxiety, conduct disorders, personality disorders, ADHD; school difficulties (academic problems and altercations w/peers and teachers), arguing and fighting with family members, substance abuse, sexual identity struggles (GLBT youth and their families); grief and loss, difficulty making and keeping friends, adoption, coping with separation from family, living in foster care, and preparing for independence /self-sufficiency.
+Geoff uses Cognitive-Behavioral Therapy, Narrative and Solution-Focused Therapies, Mindfulness and Acceptance and Commitment Therapy, to help clients develop skill-sets to face treatment issues including depression, anxiety, conduct disorders, personality disorders, ADHD; school difficulties (academic problems and altercations w/peers and teachers), arguing and fighting with family members, substance abuse, sexual identity struggles (GLBT youth and their families); grief and loss, difficulty making and keeping friends, adoption, coping with separation from family, living in foster care, and preparing for independence /self-sufficiency.
 For more information about Geoff Genser's practice, please visit www.ggclinical.com.
+Email Geoff at geoff@ggclinical.com.

 Daniel Weiner